MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbOnline/optimizing-your-network/expressroute-and-qos-in-skype-for-business-online.md

 ## Part 1: Case study - ExpressRoute for Dewey Law, LLC.

-This case study for Dewey Law, LLC. shows you how to setup a network, order network access services, and determine the bandwidth requirements to support ExpressRoute for Skype for Business Online.
+This case study for Dewey Law, LLC. shows you how to set up a network, order network access services, and determine the bandwidth requirements to support ExpressRoute for Skype for Business Online.

  **Background** Dewy Law LLC. is a large national law firm with 790 attorneys and a total of 5,580 employees spread across 78 locations.
 The firm has a headquarters in New York, three regional offices in Chicago, San Francisco and Dallas, along with 24 large and 50 small branch offices scattered around the country/region.
 The firm handles large, complex cases with the workload typically spread among two or more of the offices.
 Having this network design results in considerable network traffic between the offices.